bikaylee/Portfolio/index.md

                 </small>
             </p>
             <p>
-                Team Members: Albert Zhang, Jack Su, Michael Wang
+                Team Members: Albert Z., Jack S., Michael W.
             </p>
             <p>
                 This Capstone project is sponsored by a startup company that wants to provide a space for people to share perspectives during a Swedish coffee time, known as Fika.
-To escape from commenting and likes and provide a healthy and safe environment for people so that speakers are more encouraged to share.
+To escape from comments, likes and provide a healthy and safe environment for people so that speakers are more encouraged to share.
             </p>
             <p>
                 The technical structure of the project is the <b>MERN</b> stack development, which stands for <b>MongoDB, ExpressJS, React, and NodeJS.</b> Since most of the team is more familiar with python, we decided to use <b>Python Flask</b> for the backend in the beginning.
-However, the connecting of backend and frontend has an unresolved bug for two weeks, so we decided to convert the whole project into NodeJS for the backend.
-As everyone is working for a specific feature, the team is full-stack so everyone is more familiar with the project code.
+However, the connection of backend and frontend has an unresolved bug for two weeks, so we decided to convert the whole project into NodeJS for the backend.
+As everyone is working for a specific feature, the tasks are full-stack so everyone is more familiar with the project code.
 So, I learned React and NodeJS during this project.
 I am responsible for the content management for administrators and overall display control for the frontend.
-Since the content is hosted on Spotify and Youtube, I used <b>OAuth2.0</b> for both API calls for pulling content links into our database.
+Since the content is hosted on Spotify and Youtube, I used <b>OAuth2.0</b> for both API calls in order to pull the corresponding contents into our database.
             </p>
             <p>
                 Website: